¡Bienvenidos a Madrid, Svet!

 Mercado de San Miguel – Satiate Your Hunger with a Taste of Delectable Spanish Delicacies

 In Plaza Mayor’s vicinity is the San Miguel Market (English for “Mercado de San Miguel”) where one can gratify his hungry palate with irresistible Spanish bites.

 It is the city’s most eminent market and rather than a traditional grocery market, El Mercado de San Miguel is a gourmet tapas market.
-Among the 30+ stands, you will find fresh tapas, alluring olives, scrumptious baked goods, cured hams, as well as cold beer, fragrant wine, and tempting champagne offers.
+Among the 30+ stands, you will find:

 I started salivating, Svet, and, as I can see, so did you.